 I took today off from school so instead of going to class we paid our bill at the Hotel Jerico for the next, and final, five days and walked up to the Granada/UCA bus station and got a bus to Managua.
 We let the conductor know we were only going to the turn-off to Laguna Apoyo and he hollered when we got there and charged us half fare as we got off and said the road was on the other side of the highway.
 We walked across and talked to some people waiting on the wrong side of the road and learned they were waiting for the bus we wanted, but they were waiting on the shady side of the road for it.
 We joined them and then crossed back over when they did and caught the bus to the end of its run near the rim of the volcano.
 Then we bought a couple of bottles of orange juice and sipped them as we walked the 1.5 kilometers down the steep road inside the crater of the volcano to the fork in the road at the bottom.

 The road to the right went another two kilometers to a luxury hotel.
-We followed some directions we had found on line and walked five hundred meters to a school and 50 meters down a road to the beach.
+We followed some directions we had found on line, went left and walked five hundred meters to a school and 50 meters down a road to the beach.
 There were several restaurants there and it came highly recommended as being cheap and peaceful, but we had visions of being pestered all day.
 The water seemed pretty nice, despite some wag saying that being called the cleanest water in Nicaragau is somewhat like being called the smartest Kardashian.

 We had peered over the gate at The Monkey Hut hostel on our way from the fork in the road and the sign said they offered a day rate.
 We walked back and checked that out and settled in at a table in the corner of the deck and revelled in the free coffee and the brisk, cooling breezes off the beach.
 I studied verbs and surfed and read on my iPod while Juanita read.
 Occasionally one of of would get up to get coffee or order a pizza from the cook at the brick oven out back, but other than that and a couple of walks we spent the day there in total relaxation without once being pestered by a beggar or beach vendor.
 I walked down once and visited with the brick layer building an additional outside building.
 He had a few tricks the guy in Somotillo could learn.
 He was putting up the wall pretty fast without working any harder than that guy I watched in Somotillo.

 Eventually the hostel filled up with guests and we started thinking we had better be leaving if we wanted to get back to Granada by dark.
 We walked back to the fork.
 We didn't follow Yogi Berra's advice of "when you get to a fork in the road, take it."
-Instead sat where the girl in teh store indicated when we asked where the best place to wait for a bus or taxi would be.
+Instead sat where the girl in the store indicated when we asked where the best place to wait for a bus or taxi would be.
 Not long after that a cab came along and while haggling for the price of the ride to the highway where we could grab a bus to Granada he offered a price I couldn't turn down for the ride all the way to Granada.
 So here we are a bit earlier than expected, but with no horror stories of rush hour buses.

 We need to run a few errands and perhaps I can convince Juanita she would enjoy a movie in Spanish at the local cine.
 Or perhaps not.
 Back to school tomorrow.
 Enjoy your weekend.